 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
+This may occur at any point in time, including during the initial offering period.

+- The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
 No one can predict whether interest rates will rise or fall in the future. - The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
 This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of closed-end funds.
 Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - Certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust is not actively managed.
+By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The portfolio includes securities issued by companies in the energy, industrials, materials, real estate, telecommunication services and utilities sectors.
+Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment. - The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust and certain funds may invest in securities of small and mid-size companies.
+These securities are often more volatile and have lower trading volumes than securities of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - Certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
+These securities are considered to be speculative and are subject to greater market and credit risks.
+Accordingly, the risk of default is higher than investment grade securities.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.